 normally so irate.
 Nobody, at least not me, is at their best

 when under stress.
 I am not proud of my texts.
 Still, this is

-real world, and I'm not sugar-coating my distress.
+real world, and I am not sugar-coating my distress.
 Irma was a

 pivotal moment in time for me.

-The whole fiasco was dreadful and I don't ever want
+The whole fiasco was dreadful and I do not ever want

 to feel that way again...

 is the picture ↓ Kidlet sent proving that Miami had more than

 ankle deep water downtown.